CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Getting-started-page/Module06.md

 ## Overall Estimated Duration: 120 Minutes

-## Overview
+## Lab Overview

 In this lab, you will explore how Microsoft 365 Copilot can assist in developing a new business idea.
 You’ll use Copilot across Word, Excel, PowerPoint, and Outlook to research, plan, create, and communicate effectively.

-## Objective
+## Lab Objectives

 By the end of these labs, you will be able to:

-1. **Brainstorm and conduct market research using Copilot Chat:** Identify market gaps, emerging trends, and key competitors to generate actionable business insights.
+- **Brainstorm and conduct market research using Copilot Chat:** Identify market gaps, emerging trends, and key competitors to generate actionable business insights.

-1. **Develop and refine a business concept with Copilot in Word:** Draft a detailed concept document and iteratively enhance it for clarity and persuasiveness.
+- **Develop and refine a business concept with Copilot in Word:** Draft a detailed concept document and iteratively enhance it for clarity and persuasiveness.

-1. **Create and enhance presentations with Copilot in PowerPoint:** Convert a concept document into a compelling slide deck and refine it to maximize engagement and impact.
+- **Create and enhance presentations with Copilot in PowerPoint:** Convert a concept document into a compelling slide deck and refine it to maximize engagement and impact.

-1. **Build and customize a virtual assistant agent using Copilot Studio:** Define, configure, and test a Copilot agent to provide accurate, cited responses based on your product knowledge base.

 ## Prerequisites